wanghao9610/X-SAM/README.md

 ## :fire: Updates
 - **`2025-07-24`**: We release the [Demo](http://47.115.200.157:7861) of X-SAM.

-## :rocket: Introduction
+## :rocket: Highlight
-This repository provides the official PyTorch implementation, pre-trained models, training code, and demo code of X-SAM.
+This project provides the official PyTorch implementation, pre-trained models, training code, and demo code of X-SAM.

 * X-SAM is novel unified segmentation MLLMs, which offers superior performance on all image segmentation benchmarks.